 Applications

-Solution capture hybridization
+Solution capture hybridization reagents.

 Laboratory-validated SCFISH probes.

-The applicability and precision of the SCFISH has been established for over twenty different chromosomal disorders, covered by over seventy different probes, and all currently available.
+The applicability and precision of the SC-FISH has been established for over twenty different chromosomal disorders, covered by over seventy different probes, and all currently available.
 This set includes probes for congenital syndromes and leukemias, for conditions such as Monosomy 1p36, Wolf-Hirschorn, Cri-du-Chat, Chronic Myelogenous Leukemia (CML), Acute Lymphoblastic Leukemia (ALL), Acute Myeloid Leukemia (AML), Prader-Willi & Angelman, Smith-Magenis Syndromes, and many others.
 A complete set of subtelomeric SCFISH probes has also been validated for detection of chromosome imbalances close to the termini of individual chromosomes.

 Diagnostic results from a patient with acute myelogenous leukemia